AlexaDeWit/purescript-text-encoding/README.markdown

 The first release for this package is v0.0.7 and supports purescript 0.12

 For earlier purescript versions please see [the original upstream package](https://github.com/menelaos/purescript-encoding)

+The old pre-version 1.0 line of this package relied on a polyfill for TextEncoding to support old node versions.
+This support has been removed as of v1.0.0

 ## Version v1.0.0 Release